Nagpur Mahanagar Parivahan Limited: Fleet

-As of now it has a fleet of 540 buses.
-They run in and around city and suburbs.
+The Nagpur Municipal Corporation through its bus operators (three red and one green) plies 730 buses, by which over 200,000 people commute.
 In 2014, Swedish bus manufacturer Scania AB announced that it would hand over the first ethanol-powered city bus made in India to the Nagpur Municipal Corporation on the recommendation of Nitin Gadkari, Union Minister for Transport, for trial runs.
 The Ministry requested clearance from the Automotive Research Association of India (ARAI) in order to amend the Motor Vehicles Act of 1988 to legally recognise ethanol as a commercial fuel type.